Frequently Asked Questions

-The Best Start Year 7 assessment is only available in the first five weeks of Year 7.
+The Best Start Year 7 assessment is only available from 3 February to 6 March in 2020.
 Schools will continue to have access to feedback from the assessment and may also continue to use other assessment practices to support student learning.

-The Best Start Year 7 assessments are only available in the first 5 weeks of Year 7.
-Students enrolling after week 5 may undertake other forms of assessment as decided by the school.
+The Best Start Year 7 assessment is only available from 3 February to 6 March in 2020.
+Students enrolling after 6 March, 2020 may undertake other forms of assessment as decided by the school.